I

 Does Dyslexia Affect IQ?

 It’s important to differentiate between children’s intelligence and reading difficulties.
-According to research, children and students with dyslexia show strong problem-solving skills and enhanced creativity levels.
-Dyslexic children have vivid imaginations, which allow them to perform well in activities like painting and drawing.
+Research indicates that children and students with dyslexia exhibit strong problem-solving skills and enhanced creativity.
+Dyslexic children have vivid imagination, which allows them to perform well in activities like painting and drawing.
 Also, dyslexic children can think outside the box, find creative solutions to problems, and see things from different perspectives.

 Print the arcicle